lightning/bolts/08-transport.md

 ## Initiator Tests

-The initiator should produce the given output when fed this input.
+The initiator SHOULD produce the given output when fed this input.
-The comments reflect internal state for debugging.
+The comments reflect internal states, for debugging purposes.

 ```
     name: transport-initiator successful handshake